Magnum (band): Split and Hard Rain years (1996–2000)

 It was around this time that Catley launched a solo career using various songwriters, including Gary Hughes of the band Ten.
 His first solo album, The Tower, was released in November 1998, followed by Legends a year later and a live album in-between.
 Additionally, Catley participated in several projects as a guest vocalist, the first of which was Jabberwocky by Oliver Wakeman and Clive Nolan in early-1999.
 Catley disagreed with Hard Rain's musical drift away from the classical Magnum sound, and soon became more focused on his solo career.
 In September 1999 he decided to quit Hard Rain, marking the end of a working relationship with Clarkin that dated back to 1972.
 Clarkin briefly continued Hard Rain with Sue McCloskey replacing Catley as lead vocalist.
-They performed with this lineup at a charity event in January 2000, but Hard Rain never released any additional new material.
-A short quiet period ensued, followed by rumors of a Magnum reunion.
+They performed with this line-up at a charity event in January 2000, but Hard Rain never released any additional new material.
+A short quiet period ensued, followed by rumours of a Magnum reunion.

 During Magnum's split, one of Clarkin's friends found a live recording from 1976 in his loft.
 Clarkin, fed up with the many unofficial compilations that had been released without the band's authorisation, was initially reluctant to authorise the release of this old material.
 He eventually changed his mind, and Days of Wonder was released in April 2000.